On this page:

 Impact of natural events on chronic respiratory conditions

-Natural events such as natural disasters or extreme weather changes can affect human health drastically, and those events that affect the air quality can have a direct impact on chronic respiratory conditions.
-The two natural events that affected chronic respiratory conditions in the recent times are thunderstorm asthma and the bushfires of 2019–20.
+Natural disasters or extreme weather changes can affect human health drastically, and events that affect air quality can have a direct impact on chronic respiratory conditions.
+Two natural events that have affected chronic respiratory conditions in recent times are thunderstorm asthma and the bushfires of 2019–20.

 Australian bushfires of 2019–20

 The bushfires that swept across Australia in 2019–20 resulted in 33 deaths, destruction of over 3,000 houses and millions of hectares of land (Parliament of Australia 2020).
 Bushfire smoke exposure was significantly associated with an increased risk of respiratory morbidity (Liu et al. 2015).

 Nationally, hospitalisation rates increased for asthma and COPD coinciding with increased bushfire activity during the 2019–20 bushfire season (AIHW 2021a).
 For asthma, the highest increase was 36% in the week beginning 12 January 2020 (2.4 per 100,000 persons) compared to the previous 5-year average (1.7 per 100,000 persons).
 For COPD, the highest increase was 30% in the week beginning 1 December 2019 (2.0 per 100,000 persons) compared to the previous 5-year average (1.6 per 100,000 persons).